stnguyen/Ext.ux.SliderWithBars/README.md

 ### Introduction

-This is a Sencha Touch 2 component, extending Ext.slider.Slider with the **abilility to put progress bars inside**.
+This is a Sencha Touch 2 component, extending Ext.slider.Slider with the abilility to put **customizable progress bars inside**.

 **[Demo](http://stnguyen.com/demo/sencha-touch/Ext.ux.SliderWithBars/)**